ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 Schemes for vertical interpolation and extrapolation
 ----------------------------------------------------

-The vertical interpolation current supports the following schemes:
+The vertical interpolation currently supports the following schemes:

 * ``linear``: Linear interpolation without extrapolation, i.e., extrapolation points will be masked even if the source data is not a masked array.